- What is networking?

 After sending your initial message, be sure to follow up.
 Usually this involves a phone call to set up a phone appointment or an in-person meeting.
 Never expect the person to phone you.

-Once You Connect
+What to say - Once You Connect

 - Be polite!
 Aside from the expected common courtesy, you never know who this person knows or what type of resource they may be for you in the future.
 Dress professionally for your meeting as a sign of respect.
 Consider each person you talk with part of an ever-expanding network of contacts, and make a good impression in the hopes that the person will welcome you into their network as well.